deansher/morphics-v0.1/README.md

-Each subordinate module refines its parent's behavior: when we install a subordinate module into a parent's plug-in point, the resulting combination of modules has more concrete behavior than the parent alone.
+Each subordinate module refines its parent's behavior: when we install a subordinate module into a parent's plug-in point, the resulting combination of modules has a more concrete behavior than the parent alone.
 If we fill out an entire tree of subordinate modules -- by starting with one module and then recursively filling in subordinate modules for every plug-in point -- the completed module tree has concrete behavior.
 It can be executed.
 It does one